 When to Use Factory Design Pattern?

-Your dedicated development team should use the factory method if,
+Your Front-end development team should use the factory method if,

 - the exact types and dependencies of the objects that your code will work with are yet to be decided.